The series came to life two years ago when the artist realized that erotic fan art of superheroes rarely—if ever—feature male superheroes.

 Editor's note: This article was originally published on May 1, 2020.
 It has since been updated.

 One talented artist has found the secret to bringing a whole lot of sass and pizzazz to the already glamorous world of superheroes with his steamy depiction of popular male superheroes.
-David Talaski-Brown, a Portland, Oregon-based artist, is now winning the hearts of loyal superhero fans with a quirky illustration series featuring the likes of Iron Man and Captain America as classic vintage pin-up models and boy are they haaaawt!
-The series came to life two years ago when he realized that erotic fanart of superheroes rarely—if ever—feature male superheroes.
+David Talaski-Brown, a Portland, Oregon, based artist is now winning the hearts of loyal superhero fans with a quirky illustration series featuring the likes of Iron Man and Captain America as classic vintage pin-up models and boy are they haaaawt!
+The series came to life a few years ago when he realized that erotic fan art of superheroes rarely—if ever—features male superheroes.